 In 2002/03 Filomena joined the UK Nubian Vibes Tour led by long time collaborator and friend, the acclaimed vibraphone player Orphy Robinson.
 Robinson also invited Filomena to join his band Quattro+, featuring Pat Thomas, Dudley Phillips and Kenrick Rowe, performing in major UK jazz festival and live on BBC Radio3.

 In 2001, prior to her relocation in London, she directed and performed in ‘A Game of Chess’, her first experiment mixing theatre and live jazz, in Cagliari, Italy.
-The project was inspired by the work of Beckett, Joyce and TS Eliot and featured top jazz Sardinian musicians.
+The project was inspired by the work of Samuel Beckett, James Joyce and TS Eliot.

 Click HERE the read press and media reviews on Filomena Campus